 The question is what the heck can you do?

-When we get super stressed or overwhelmed or frustrated, we tend to want to get rid of those feelings.
-We label them as ‘bad’ and ‘negative’ and try to run or pass them along to our partner or friend or the Whole Foods cashier.
+When you get super stressed or overwhelmed or frustrated, it’s common to want rid yourself of those feelings.
+Maybe label them as ‘bad’ and ‘negative’ or you take them out on your partner, friend, or the cashier at Whole Foods.
 Unfortunately, research shows this response has the opposite effect and actually prolongs said emotions!

 What can you do instead?
-Below are my current three favorite tips for getting me out of ‘ajfk;daueijf;dsk’ and into ‘ohm.’
+Below are my favorite tips for getting me out of ‘ajfk;daueijf;dsk’ and into ‘ohm.’

-2) Tap it out.
-Emotional freedom technique (EFT or tapping) is my new favorite go-to practice for when life feels like its spinning out of control.
+- Try tapping.
+Emotional freedom technique (EFT or tapping) is a favorite go-to practice for when life or a situation feels like it’s spinning out of control.
 You can read all about it here, but it helps you to first be present with whatever you are feeling and then release it.
-Honestly, its kind of fun and easy to do just about anywhere (having done it in support groups, church, on the train, at family holidays, and a billion other places).
+It’s easy and discreet to do just about anywhere (having done it in support groups, church, on the train, at family holidays, and a billion other places).

 That’s it!
 Those are my three current go-to techniques that I’m practicing practically daily.
 The more I do it now that things are settling, the better prepared I’ll be when the crazy times set in again.
 And so will you.